RepreZen/OpenAPI-v3-Workshop/README.md

 <a href="https://www.RepreZen.com/OpenAPI"><img src="https://www.reprezen.com/hubfs/RepreZen_logo_no_trademark-(RGB-1024w).png" width="324"/></a>
-# OpenAPI Essentials Workshop Exercises
+# OpenAPI v3 Hands-On Workshop Exercises
-This project has exercises and solutions for the  OpenAPI Essentials Workshop.
+This project has exercises and solutions for the  OpenAPI Hands-On Workshop.

 Source files are in OpenAPI 3.0 format.